Spring is rhubarb season. Fresh rhubarb is available for just three months a year, so do something special with it. A few ideas:

 Technically, rhubarb is a vegetable, a member of the sorrel family.
 Before it was sweetened by British cooks, it was added to soups (try it in lentil soup), sauces and stews—Moroccan tagines and Middle Eastern stews, for example.
 Be sure to cook only the stems; the leaves are mildly toxic.

-For Easter, make a strawberry-rhubarb pie or raspberry-rhubarb pie.
+For Easter, how about a strawberry-rhubarb pie or raspberry-rhubarb pie.
 Here’s a recipe.

 LATTICE PIE CRUST